 While natural stone may be your first thought when you think ‘natural tiles,’ it’s well worth considering natural-looking ceramic tiles too.
 They are much more durable than natural stone, and they are very versatile because they set the foundation for the rest of your colour scheme.
 Layer your natural-looking tiles with darker colours like black or grey, or opt for a colourful kitchen scheme – the choice is yours!

 If you’re looking for something that will look good for years to come, then you can’t go past grey.
-When it comes to picking the right shade steer clear of light grey if you want an appearance of seeming cleaner.
-But if you must, grey teamed with duck egg blue cabinetry, are a winning match!
+When it comes to picking the right shade, steer clear of light grey if you want an appearance of seeming cleaner.
+But if you must, grey teamed with duck egg blue cabinetry, is a winning match!

 These large slab tiles are an excellent choice for a neutral-themed kitchen.
 The larger tiles mean the floor is a lot less busy than it would be with small tiles surrounded by more grout.
-The tiles in this kitchen also have a slight speckle through them, which adds interest and ties them into darker elements in the design.
+These high gloss tiles add interest and contrast nicely with the darker elements in the design.

 On the other hand, you could go all out with a busy pattern like these gorgeous mosaic tiles.
 This is one way to take your simple white kitchen from stripped back to fabulous.
 Choose tiles that use neutral colours or that match in with the colours in the rest of your kitchen.